winwisely99/web/README.md

 ## Local Development

-*Makefile* has all the commands necessary for building, starting server, and deploying to Firebase.
+*Makefile* has all the commands necessary for building, starting server, and deploying to Firebase and must be executed in root directory of [WinWisely](https://github.com/winwisely99/web.git)

-- Change $GOPATH variable in *Makefile* to match your local checked out path of [WinWisely](https://github.com/winwisely99/web.git)
+- Change $GOPATH variable in *Makefile* to match your local checked out path

 From the checked out root, type in terminal or command line: